Asteroth2018/Ascii-Art/README.md

 Collection of ascii art made by me

-!I can actually make some ascii art for you iif you have a flat black and white picture of something it can be whatever you want.
-The best ones are like cartoon pictures cause its the easiest ones to make 2d ascii art from cause theyre already 2d!
+!I can actually make some ascii art for you iif you have a flat black and white picture of something it can be whatever you want write to me on asteroth2018@gmail.com The best ones are like cartoon pictures cause its the easiest ones to make 2d ascii art from cause theyre already 2d!

 !The ascii art looks much better when it's in color thats why some of them have the symbols $1 $2 $3 etc.,  for, fastfetch  / or ${c1} ${c2} ${c3},  etc.,  for,  neofetch... /